 Prescriptive models synthesize Big Data and business rules using complex algorithms to compare the likely outcomes several actions and choose the most optimum action to drive business objectives.
 Most advanced prescriptive models follow a simulation process where the model continuously and automatically learns from the current data to improve its intelligence.

 That said, technical advancements such as supercomputers, Cloud Computing, Hadoop HDFS, Spark, in-database processing, MPP architecture, etc. have made deployment of complex prescriptive models using structured and unstructured data much easier.
-Tools used to run prescriptive models are mostly the same as predictive models however, require advanced data infrastructure capabilities.
+Data visualization is a general term that describes any effort to help people understand the significance of data by placing it in a visual context.

 What does Data Visualization mean?